-A multichannel POS system allows businesses to sell in-store, on the go, and online using one centralized software program.
-Every multichannel POS in this guide offers centralized inventory, customer, and order management.
-The best systems connect to several online sales channels and other business management software for under $100 per month for small businesses.
+A multichannel POS system enables businesses to sell in-store, online, and on the go—all from a centralized program.
+Each of the multichannel POS software mentioned in this guide offers unified inventory, customer, and order management tools.
+The best systems are those that connect to several online sales channels and other business management software for under $100 per month.

-The top four multichannel POS systems for 2020 are:
+The top multichannel POS systems for 2021 are:

-- Shopify: (Best Overall) Best POS with native ecommerce and online marketplace sales tools
+- Shopify: Best overall multichannel POS with native ecommerce and online marketplace sales tools

 - Lightspeed Retail: Best for retailers with multiple locations or robust inventories